29-Year-Old Pitcher – Free Agent

 Jeanmar Gomez Contract Information:

-Signed a one-year, $4.2 million contract with the Phillies in January of 2017.
+Signed a minor-league contract with the Mariners in August of 2017.
+Released by the Mariners in August of 2017.

 To instantly reveal our fantasy analysis of every player – including Jeanmar Gomez – simply subscribe now.